It’s important to prepare for the upcoming bushfire season.

 Things can turn deadly quickly, especially if someone isn’t following the plan.

-It’s also important to have a backup plan (or several) in the event that a fire strikes while only part of the family is home.
+It’s also important to have a backup plan (or several) in the event that a fire strikes while only some members of the family are home.

 If you live in a bushfire-prone area, it’s also a good idea to rehearse your plan every now and then.